-The Foundation has \$17,047 of financial assets available within one year of the statement of financial position date of December 31, 2019.
-The assets available consist of cash and cash equivalents of \$15,930, short-term investments of \$1,090, \$18 of interest receivable, and \$9 of tax receivable.
-None of the financial assets are subject to donor or other contractual restrictions that make them unavailable for general expenditure within one year of the statement of financial position date.
+The Foundation has \$12,118 of financial assets available within one year of the Statement of Financial Position date of December 31, 2020.
+The assets available consist of cash and cash equivalents of \$12,110 and \$8 of tax receivable.
+None of the financial assets are subject to donor or other contractual restrictions that make them unavailable for general expenditure within one year of the Statement of Financial Position date.
 The Foundation has a goal to maintain financial assets, which consist of cash and short-term investments, on hand to meet normal expenses for one year.
-As part of its liquidity management, the Foundation invests cash in excess of daily requirements in various short-term investments including certificate of deposits when the CD interest rates are beneficial.